 - OFSTED would be informed of our unexpected closure (in line with the guidelines set out by OFSTED). - It may be that parents could be asked to help out to avoid an emergency closure (subject to having adequate qualified staff available to maintain ratios). - Parents who have paid in advance would be refunded for any missed sessions.

-This policy was adopted at a meeting of Held on Date to be reviewed Signed on behalf of the Trustees Name of signatory Role of signatory
+This policy was adopted at a meeting of Held on 7th March 2022

+Signed on behalf of the Trustees Fiona Carr

+Name of signatory Fiona Carr